negregg/seng560/README.md

 This module has been tested to ensure reusablility for other programs.
 This was accomplished using the following methods:

-* Ensuring a stanrdized return type from all functions.
-All operations functions return either a "integer" or "float" depending on input.
+* Ensuring a standardized return type from all functions.
+All operations functions return "float" even if all inputs are integers.
+This is done to ensure consistency of output and to lessen confusion of usage.
 If at least one of the input variable is a float, the result will be returned as a float.
-All base tranlation functions (i.e. int2Bin) values are returned as a "string" type.
+All base translation functions (i.e. int2Bin) values are returned as a "string" type.

 * Ensures proper data type on input values.
 If an invalid data type is entered,